 The University Food Services on the Montgomery campus are managed by Culinary Management Solutions (CMS).
 CMS provides dining hall services in the J. L. Perry Cafeteria, café/fast food services in the Multiplex Grill and Café Sienna, and catering services for University events such as the Dinner Theater and Bible Lectureship.
 The University Food Services are open to student, faculty, staff, and the public.
-The University does not currently offer food services on the extended campuses, but each campus is located in the vicinity of a wide range of restaurants and diners.
+The University does not currently offer food services on the extended campuses, but each campus has a wide range of restaurants and diners in the area.